Head-end power: Head-end power car

-Even if diesel powered carriages are more common, electric ones also exist and are used to provide power to trains when hauled by locos without HEP, or when not attached to a locomotive.
+Although diesel-powered cars are more common, electric ones also exist and are used to provide power to trains when hauled by locomotives without HEP, or when not attached to a locomotive.

 Engine

 The HEP generator can be driven by either a separate engine mounted in the locomotive or generator car, or by the locomotive's prime mover.

 Separate engines

 Genset-supplied HEP is usually through an auxiliary diesel unit that is independent from the main propulsion (prime mover) engine.
 Such engine/generator sets are generally installed in a compartment in the rear of the locomotive.
 The prime mover and the HEP genset share fuel supplies.

 Smaller under-car engine/generator sets for providing electricity on short trains are also manufactured.

 Locomotive prime mover

 In many applications, the locomotive's prime mover provides both propulsion and head-end power.
 If the HEP generator is driven by the engine then it must run at a constant speed (RPM) to maintain the required 50 Hz or 60 Hz AC line frequency.
 An engineer will not have to keep the throttle in a higher run position, as the onboard electronics control the speed of the engine to maintain the set frequency.

 More recently, locomotives have adopted the use of a static inverter, powered from the traction generator, which allows the prime mover to have a larger RPM range.

 When derived from the prime mover, HEP is generated at the expense of traction power.
 For example, the General Electric 3200 hp P32 and 4000 hp P40 locomotives are derated to 2900 and 3650 hp, respectively, when supplying HEP.
 The Fairbanks-Morse P-12-42 was one of the first HEP equipped locomotives to have its prime mover configured to run at a constant speed, with traction generator output regulated solely by varying excitation voltage.

 One of the first tests of HEP powered by an EMD locomotive's prime mover was in 1969, on Milwaukee Road EMD E9 #33C, which was converted to have a constant speed rear engine.